act-rules/act-rules.github.io/pages/design/process.md

 ### Passes this stage when:

-- No changes or only changes that _do not_ require a "Call for Review" is made to the rule after "Call for Review" is launched.
+- No changes or only changes that _do not_ require a "Call for Review" are made to the rule after "Call for Review" is launched.

 ### Fails this stage and moves back two stages to "In Progress" when:

-- Changes that do require a "Call for Review" is made to the rule after "Call for Review" is launched.
+- Changes that do require a "Call for Review" are made to the rule after "Call for Review" is launched.

 If this happens, a new "Call for Review" should be launched after the first one.
 It is recommended to let the first "Call for Review" expire first, before launching a new one, to get a broad range of reviewers on board already in the first round to hopefully avoid multiple rounds of Calls for Review for the same pull request.